1. How does solar energy work with my lawn equipment?

 A gas station is a great analogy to use when talking about Watts, Amps and Volts.
 Amps are like gallons of gas that fill your battery and Volts can be compared to the pressure at the gas pump – you require a certain volt “pressure” to fill your battery “gas tank.”
 Watts are simply the amps multiplied by the volts.

-5. What is the difference between a solar kit and a solar system?
+5. What is the difference between a solar kit and a mobile solar system?

 Low-cost solar kits contain a solar panel, solar controller, and cables, and are ideal for simply charging one auxiliary battery.
-The Mobile Solar Charging Station includes more accessories such as an inverter, transfer switch, battery charger, and fuse block, which will allow you to run AC appliances/electronics, charge your battery, and connect both shore and solar power to your AC accessory breaker panel.
+Rarely would a small portable solar kit provide the quantity of re-charging solar power you would need to provide commercial lawn maintenance services.
+The Mobile Solar Charging Station by Super Lawn Truck includes more accessories such as a large solar array, power inverter, transfer switch, battery charger, fuse block and electrical distribution panels, which will allow you to run AC appliances/electronics, charge your batteries, and connect both shore and solar power to your AC accessory breaker panel.
 This is a robust mobile charging system designed to help you power your tools all day long.
+The mobile solar-powered charging station is built onto the roof of the truck with battery storage installed under the truck and electrical distribution carefully assembled inside of the enclosed truck body to protect electrical equipment from the weather.

 6. Why do I need a solar controller/regulator?